St. Jude scientists make breakthrough and discover possible COVID-19 treatment

 MEMPHIS, Tenn.
 (WMC) - Scientists at St. Jude may have figured out how COVID-19 kills, and more importantly, how to stop it.

-The virus has already claimed 250,000 lives in the U.S. and more than one million worldwide.
+The virus has already claimed 250,000 lives in the U.S. and more than a million worldwide.
 This week, St. Jude researchers announced they think they’ve discovered a treatment.

 Anyone with allergies, histamine intolerance, rheumatoid arthritis, or a compromised immune system knows what it’s like to have problems with inflammation.
 The swelling and pain make it difficult to breathe or to move.
 The same thing happens with COVID-19.